 The following report documents Florida's annual statewide safety belt use survey.
 The Florida Department of Transportation (FDOT) is responsible for the State of Florida's Highway Safety Program.
 A portion of FDOT funding comes from the federal government, which requires administration of a statewide survey of safety belt use that adheres to Federal Register Guidelines.
-The information in this report provides results from the 2017 observational survey of safety belt use.
-The survey was conducted statewide, and it followed National Highway Traffic Safety Administration (NHTSA) procedures that determine the outboard, front-seat occupant belt use rate.
-Preusser Research Group (PRG) was contracted with FDOT and responsible for conducting the survey with support of statistician William Leaf, Ph.D.
+This report provides results from the 2018 observational survey of safety belt use.
+The statewide survey followed National Highway Traffic Safety Administration (NHTSA) procedures in determining the outboard, front-seat occupant belt use rate.
+Preusser Research Group (PRG) was responsible for conducting the survey.